-Concentration of sperm in the semen is very important.
+The concentration of sperm in the semen is very important.
 Semen is just an organic fluid that may contain sperms.
-The sperm inside the semen should be at least 20 million per ml. if a man is to produce a minimum of 3ml as pointed out above.
+Also. the sperm inside the semen should be at least 20 million per ml. if a man is to produce a minimum of 3ml as pointed out above.
 That means a man should have at least 60 million sperms per ejaculation.
 This is called the Rule of 60.

 Furthermore, 60% of the 60 million must be normal in structure.
 This means that there must be 36 million sperms per ejaculate that are normal in structure.
 Also, 60% of the 60 million must be very motile.
 That means, 36million of the sperms must be moving purposely.
 The sperms must be progressively motile.

 Normal sperm should coagulate upon ejaculation and liquefies usually within 1-3 min.
 On ejaculation, the semen must be thick and have easy dissolution.
 If it does not liquefy fast, all the sperms will be dead after they enter the body of the woman.
 In the event that the semen is too viscous, it wouldn’t release the sperm in time, and this results in the death of the sperms.

 This is a condition in which there is no sperm at all in the semen of a man after a routine semen analysis.
 Ones there is no sperm in the semen of a man, no doctor can correct it.
 On the other hand, if the volume is low, doctors can boost it.
 In this day and age, there is nothing called low sperm count.